gx9702/UA-TypeRepository/DI/ObjectTypes/NetworkType/readme.md

 <!-- objecttype -->
 ## NetworkType
+Represents the communication means for Devices that are connected to it.
 The representation of the NetworkType ObjectType in the address space is shown in the following table:

 |Name|Attribute|